-In order to validate CDC20 as a KMT5A-regulated gene, further experiments were conducted in both LNCaP-AI cells and the parental, androgen-sensitive LNCaP cell line.
-KMT5A-targeting siRNAs were transfected into both cell lines in steroid-depleted media for 72 h prior to stimulation with 10 nM DHT or the vehicle for a further 24 h. qPCR confirmed a significant reduction in the expression of CDC20 in LNCaP-AI cells (Figure 2A) when KMT5A was knocked down (p < 0.01) (Figure 2B), which is consistent with our microarray data (Figure 1C).
-In addition, parental LNCaP cells also exhibited a significant reduction in CDC20 expression (Figure 2C) irrespective of DHT stimulation upon significant KMT5A knockdown (p < 0.001) (Figure 2D).
-Furthermore, a robust reduction in CDC20 protein levels was consistently observed in both cell lines (Figure 2E,F) confirming that CDC20 is regulated by KMT5A, at the level of transcription, in both cell lines irrespective of AR activation.
+In order to validate CDC20 as a KMT5A regulated gene, further experiments were conducted in both LNCaP-AI cells and the parental, androgen sensitive LNCaP cell line.
+KMT5A targeting siRNAs were transfected into both cell lines in steroid depleted media for 72 hours prior to stimulation with 10 nM DHT or vehicle for a further 24 hours.
+QPCR confirmed a significant reduction in the expression of CDC20 in LNCaP-AI cells (Figure 2A) when KMT5A was knocked down (p<0.01) (Figure 2B), consistent with our microarray data (Figure 1C).
+In addition, parental LNCaP cells also exhibited a significant reduction in CDC20 expression (Figure 2C) irrespective of DHT stimulation upon significant KMT5A knockdown (p<0.001) (Figure 2D).
+Furthermore, a robust reduction in CDC20 protein levels was consistently observed in both cell lines (Figure 2E, F) confirming that CDC20 is regulated by KMT5A, at the level of transcription, in both cell lines irrespective of AR activation.

 Figure 2.
-CDC20 is a KMT5A-regulated gene.
-(A) LNCaP-AI cells were reverse transfected with 25 nM siRNAs targeting KMT5A or a non-silencing control (N/S) in steroid-depleted media.
-After 72 h, 10 nM DHT or a vehicle control was added to the cells for a further 24 h.
-RNA was isolated and CDC20 mRNA and (B) KMT5A mRNA were quantified via qPCR.
-The same experiment was performed in (C) LNCaP cells, and CDC20 levels and (D) KMT5A knockdown were confirmed via qPCR.
-Data are expressed as the mean fold change over 3 independent experiments, +/- SEM.
-(E) Determination of the protein levels of CDC20 and KMT5A via Western blotting in LNCaP-AI and (F) LNCaP cells.
+CDC20 is a KMT5A regulated gene.
+(A) LNCaP-AI cells were reverse transfected with 25 nM siRNA targeting KMT5A or a non-silencing control (N/S) in steroid depleted media.
+After 72 hours 10 nM DHT or vehicle control was added to the cells for a further 24 hours.
+RNA was isolated and CDC20 mRNA and (B) KMT5A mRNA quantified by QPCR.
+The same experiment was performed in (C) LNCaP cells and CDC20 levels and (D) KMT5A knockdown confirmed by QPCR.
+Data is expressed as mean fold change over 3 independent experiments +/- SEM.
+(E) Under the same experimental conditions protein levels of CDC20 and KMT5A were determined by western blotting in LNCaP-AI and (F) LNCaP cells.
 Alpha-tubulin was used as a loading control.
-Data shown are representative of 3 independent experiments.
-Two-way ANOVA with Dunnett's multiple comparisons test; p < 0.01; p < 0.001; p < 0.001.
-The uncropped blots are shown in File S1.
+Data shown is representative of 3 independent experiments.
+Two-way ANOVA with Dunnett's multiple comparisons test; p<0.01; p<0.001;